foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 #### Boots

-* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*
 * **Fortify Stamina Regeneration:** *Your Stamina Regeneration is increased by 50%.*
 * **Fortify Stamina:** *Your Stamina is increased by 50.*
+* **Fortify Carry Weight:** *Your Carry Weight is increased by 50.*

 The pickings are slim for the warrior here.
-Movement Speed isn't a priority but useful enough to be the top choice.
 Stamina and Regeneration allow you to power attack, block, and bash more, so those are the two next best options as you can never have enough.
+Carry Weight can help offset the tax of heavy armor, though that shouldn't be an issue once you have *Unstoppable.*

 #### Necklace

 * **Fortify Archery:** *You deal 25% extra damage with ranged weapons.*
 * **Fortify Alteration Duration:** *Your Alteration spells last 50% longer.*
-* **Resist Stagger:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*
+* **Fortify Block:** *You block 25% more damage.*

 The boost to ranged damage is occasionally useful but enough to warrant the top spot. *Fortify Alteration Duration* is a convenience choice as your Alteration spells last a good while already.
-And, if you're still getting staggered, you can help mitigate that here.
+The last option is mostly any remaining enchantment, though Block is a key skill of yours worth boosting.

 #### Ring